Sailor Mercury: Profile

 In the live-action series, Ami is especially shy and usually wears glasses while in public, even though she does not need them.
 At her middle school, she has no friends before meeting Usagi and always eats lunch alone on the roof so she can study.
-Usagi seems to be the only one to realize that Ami is merely shy, not truly standoffish, and in befriending her gradually helps Ami to learn that she is more than just a bookworm.
+Usagi seems to be the only one to realize that Ami is merely shy, not truly standoffish, and befriending her gradually helps Ami to learn that she is more than just a bookworm.
 By Act 34, when Ami's mother attempts to transfer her to another school because she thinks Ami's friends are bad influences, Ami rebels, avoiding the admission interview and spending the night at the Sailor Guardians' hideout with Rei Hino.
-Later she tells her mother that what she's doing in her life right now is more important than studying, and her mother understands.
+Later she tells her mother that what she is doing in her life right now is more important than studying, and her mother understands.

 Ami is a kind and gentle girl who dislikes quarrels and abhors harming innocent people.
 These traits are even cited in the title of an anime episode, "Believe in Love!
-Ami, a Kind-Hearted Soldier", where she persuaded Sailor Uranus and Sailor Neptune not to kill Hotaru.
+Ami, a Kind-Hearted Guardian", where she persuaded Sailor Uranus and Sailor Neptune not to kill Hotaru.
 Like her comrades, her loyalty to Sailor Moon is unwavering, and she would sacrifice her life for her princess if necessary.